 On July 13th, four young men from Afghanistan aged 17, 18, 19 and 25 travelling inside of a commercial vehicle, crossed into Croatia through the Serbian-Croatian border.
 Whilst the men were still in the vehicle the driver pulled into a parking spot, opened the back of his truck and found the group of four men.
 He swiftly reclosed the rear-doors and called the police.

 After the 24 hours, they were taken by police van to the Batrovci border crossing.
 They were made to add their name and signature to a document that the police retained and did not give a copy to the man.
 It was only available in English, so he did not understand anything.
 No translation was made available.
-Once the document was signed the group of five men were deported back into Serbia where they were forced to walk back on foot to the nearest village.
+Once the document was signed the group of five men were pushed back into Serbia where they were forced to walk back on foot to the nearest village.